 - Currently, GW Nursing is only authorized to operate Adult-Gerontology Acute Care Nurse Practitioner options in the District of Columbia, Maryland and Virginia.

 Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Spring 2017 entry)

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2016 and before)
+Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2016 entry)

 Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2017 entry)